 You don’t have to close all your account immediately

-You don’t need to open accounts at your new bank on the same day as you close all your accounts at your old bank.
+You don’t need to open accounts at your new bank on the same day as you close all your old bank accounts.
 There is no reason why you can’t spend months with accounts at two banks before you completely close one of them down.
 This will give you time to allow payments and cheques (who uses cheques????) to process.
 Or any automatic payments to go through.

 Read the fine print.